Annual Meeting Session Logistics

 - It is important that all sessions end on time.
 Chairs should not allow the discussion to continue beyond the announced time limit.

 All presenters must get copies of their papers or presentations to commentators and their chair by December 1.
 A month’s leeway is needed to give commentators sufficient time to do their jobs well, and thus this is a crucial deadline.
 If an author fails to meet the deadline, the chair should immediately contact him or her to make sure that the paper is supplied at the earliest possible date.
 Furthermore, if a presentation comes in that obviously exceeds the time allotted to it, the chair should write the author at once and insist that a shorter version be prepared.

 If a participant is unexpectedly obliged to withdraw from the session for any reason, the chair should handle the problem or enlist the Program Committee chair’s or co-chair’s aid.
-Changes received by October 15 will be included in the supplement to the Program distributed at the meeting.
+Changes sent to firstname.lastname@example.org will be printed on an errata sheet distributed at the meeting and reflected in the online program and the meeting app.
 In addition, an announcement of the change should be made at the beginning of the session.